Resilience, Hardiness & Healthy Boundaries, Parameters

 Barrier Boundaries Counselling Boundary setting counselling can explore our choice and flexibility around our boundaries.
 To protect us, when we felt unsafe as children & later growing up, we separated from danger, which we needed to do.
 However we may have continued to close off, shut down, cut off a part of us (including our vulnerability, tenderness) by creating boundaries between us & what we perceive as threatening.
 Yet we may be keeping us & others out in ways we may no longer need to or hold on to our grief, unshed tears.
 We may continue to subtly or overtly use ways of protecting ourself, which we still need at times, yet they may not be so necessary now.
 The boundary we use can also become a barrier, if we are always ready for attack, be on the defence or become a frightened observer.

 Boundary Setting Counselling - Loose, Porous Or Uncontained Boundaries Boundary setting therapy can be a space to explore any of our loose, porous boundaries.
 Some people can have boundaries which are loose, and can struggle in setting boundaries with others (see also Boundary Setting Counselling - Self-Control).
 Others can have strong or rigid boundaries in certain areas, yet have holes in other areas.
 We may have developed porous boundaries, feel uncontained at times (and for some of us this may be connected to struggling to grow up or certain conditions, e.g. ADD/ADHD).
 Tending to soak things up, like a sponge, we can end up with porous boundaries, easily punctured, allowing others to take advantage of us, not knowing we have the right to stop this or how to stop this.
 We may allow things to engulf us, fear engulfment in our relationship or over-give.
-Our own invasive thoughts may become too intrusive, letting go of these may be important, as can deciding whether we need to share all our thoughts, feelings, tears with others.
+Our own invasive thoughts may become too intrusive, obsessive.
+Letting go of these may be important, as can deciding whether we need to share all our thoughts, feelings, tears with others.
 We may find it difficult to protect ourselves from emotional, sexual, physical or even religious or spiritual invasion.
 We may become controlled or manipulated.
 The counselling can support you with setting boundaries.

 Boundary Setting Therapy - Setting Clear Boundaries - Our Parameters Sometimes the fuzzy boundaries we set can be blurred, unclear (some of which may date back to our attachment patters, reflecting our relationship style now).
 We may discover that having clear boundaries and parameters communicates our self-worth and is important for us and for others, so we are not vague (see also Being Vague, Being Clear When We Need To in our relationships).
 It may be a challenge for some to clarify what our boundaries, parameters are and then articulate our clear boundaries, especially responding to someone's negative energy through taking loving action.
 When we have clear boundaries and parameters, we are in touch with our separateness and uniqueness, we individuate, and are able to express and respond from our own values, conscience, integrity & principles.
 We may want to notice what happens when he have clear boundaries and when we don't.
 The counselling can support us in setting clear boundaries and parameters.
 An example of boundary setting in a work context, especially if we are feeling stressed, burnt out, may include laying down a boundary that entails informing those around us a range of objectively reasonable "rules" that we need others to follow in order to feel respected and happy.
 It can be a skill to do this in ways that honour our strength and warmth.
 It may mean telling a colleague that although we would like to help them, we have simply got too much going on for us to spare the time, or letting our manager know that we won't be responding to emails at weekends.
 This gives us agency and direction rather than simply being compliant.
 (See also Difficulties Being In Touch With & Asking For What We Need In A Relationship, How To Know, Name & Respect Our Needs - Speaking Up For Ourselves & Letting Others, Our Partner Know What Works Best For Us)